mkzzn/contented/README.md

 run individual specs.

 **I personally use the following BASH alias to save myself some time:**
-_alias ber='bundle exec rspec spec -c --format nested'_
+_alias ber='bundle exec rspec -c --format nested'_

 ### Cucumber
 Cucumber features are nested in subdirectories in /features based on the